Velocidex/velociraptor-web/content/docs/getting-started/deploying_clients/_index.md

 {{% /notice %}}

-Since the Velociraptor client requires a configuration file to identify the location of the server, we can't package the configuration file in the official release.
-Therefore the official MSI does not include a configuration file.
+Since the Velociraptor client requires a unique configuration file to identify the location of the server, we can't package the configuration file in the official release.
+Therefore, the official MSI does not include a configuration file.
+It must be provided separately.

 The official release installs the Velociraptor executable into `C:\Program Files\Velociraptor\` then creates a new Windows service